MANTHAN-D/dockmate/Readme.md

 # Download and unzip Dockmate

-- Download dockerCompose.zip and unzip it in a new directory (e.g. in /Users/Dockmate)
+- Download the source code in form of dockerMate.zip and unzip its content in a new directory (e.g. in /Users/Dockmate/dockerCompose)

 # Build images of application specific containers